x

 More () »

-Knoxville City Council to consider spending millions for Sevier Avenue improvements, as well as 'Magnolia Avenue Corridor Redevelopment Plan'
+Knoxville City Council approves spending millions for Sevier Avenue improvements, as well as 'Magnolia Avenue Corridor Redevelopment Plan'

 The plan would partner the city with KCDC to establish a redevelopment area in the Magnolia Avenue Corridor, encouraging the revitalization of old structures.

-KNOXVILLE, Tenn. — The Knoxville City Council is meeting on Tuesday and will discuss an agenda that proposes spending millions of dollars on infrastructure projects.
-The agenda also proposes the city work with the Knoxville Community Development Corporation on a plan to encourage the revitalization of old structures along Magnolia Avenue.
+KNOXVILLE, Tenn. — The Knoxville City Council met to discuss an agenda that proposed spending millions of dollars on infrastructure projects Tuesday evening.
+The agenda also proposed the city work with the Knoxville Community Development Corporation on a plan to encourage the revitalization of old structures along Magnolia Avenue.

-A resolution was proposed to spend around $8.9 million with a firm for the Sevier Avenue Streetscapes Project, and another resolution would involve spending around $5.3 million on the Sevier Avenue Utility Conduit and Duct Bank Project.
-The city would also consider approving around $850,000 to inspect the Gay Street Bridge, taking steps to repair it.
+A resolution was approved to spend around $8.9 million with a firm for the Sevier Avenue Streetscapes Project, and another approved resolution involved spending around $5.3 million on the Sevier Avenue Utility Conduit and Duct Bank Project.
+The city also approved around $850,000 to inspect the Gay Street Bridge, taking steps to repair it.

 Additional information about the different proposals is available below.